ContaoMonitoring/monitoring-compression/README.md

 Features:

 - compress all hourly test results of a day to one (if the status is the same)
-- compress all daily test results of a month to one (if the status is the same)
 - enable automatic compression in system settings (triggered via external CRON)
 - disable automatic compression for individual monitoring entries
 - compress all or individual monitoring entries via backend manually